 According to recent studies, 96% of all tested web applications have security vulnerabilities.
-A whopping 25% of these applications have XSS holes while 23% leak information.
+A whopping 25% of these applications have XSS holes while 23% leak information, such as 911.re proxy service was recently shut down because hackers abused their system.
 The other 48% are vulnerable to website security authentication, authorization, and session management issues, as well as SQL injection and CSRF among other attacks.

 You need to periodically test your websites, blogs, and mobile apps for vulnerabilities so you can uncover and fix any issues before it’s too late.
-Here are 4 FREE and extremely reliable online tools you can use to scan for website security vulnerabilities and malware.
+Here are 4 FREE and extremely reliable online tools (plus a bonus 5th one!) you can use to scan for website security vulnerabilities and malware.

 Siteguarding Siteguarding is a free online tool that will scan your site for malware and vulnerabilities.
 It’s a basic scan to help with website security compared to some of the others but it will give you information on your site and check as well to see if it is on any blacklists online.
 For WordPress users, it will also identify the version you are using so you can know immediately if you should update.